 Wildlife corridors and "stepping stones" are protected and development which is likely to have an unacceptably adverse impact on wildlife corridors and stepping stones will not be permitted.
+Please see Map 5

 New development proposals on sites in Stretton will be required to demonstrate measures which support and enhance the wildlife value of these features.